 Lease accounting software reviews

 A company’s website can only tell you so much.
 Hearing from your peers can make a world of difference.
 If you place a lot of emphasis on reading reviews, you’re not alone.
 A recent survey showed that over two-thirds of B2B buyers say reviews are a “very important” consideration in the buying process.

 However, before you dive into reviews, you should know that they’re not all created equally.
-By all means, include them in your decision-making process, but beware of potential inaccuracies.
-Some companies know how important they are, and have found ways to game the system.
+It’s a great practice to include them in your decision-making process, but beware of inaccuracies.
+Some companies know how important they are and have found ways to game the system.